Attendance & Punctuality

 Punctuality and Late Slips

 Children should be in the school playground and in their class line by 9.00, ready for the start of the school day at 9.05.
 It is important that your child arrives for school on time.
-Your child will miss out on valuable school time if they are late, The teachers do their best to settle their class every morning, but the learning of the whole class is disrupted by late arrivals
+Your child will miss out on valuable school time if they are late.
+The staff do their best to settle their class every morning, but the learning of the whole class is disrupted by late arrivals

 If your child is not in school by 9.00am, they must sign in at the touch screen at the school front desk, giving a reason for their lateness.
 If your child is not in class on time, they may miss the register that is taken every morning.
 We need to know who is in the school for safety reasons, eg. emergency evacuations.
 Signing in when late enable us to do this.

 Every time your child signs in as late it is recorded, and the total is added to your child’s Progress Report.
-If your child is late on a number of occasions you will receive a letter at the end of the half term.
+If your child is late on several occasions you will receive a letter at the end of the half term.
 If there is no improvement in punctuality during the next term, then an appointment with the Deputy Headteacher will be made, to discuss your child's punctuality and the Education Attendance Service will be informed.
 This can result in a penalty notice and possible prosecution.